ena-ema-technologies/msdr-16.02.2025/readme.md

 (i) Customer Account :

-- Allow users to create an account by providing their name and email.
+- Allow customer to create an account by providing their name, email and phone number.
-- Users must log in before placing an order.
+- customer must log in before placing an order.

 (ii) Admin Account :